pocketnetteam/pocketnet.core/doc/dependencies.md

 Dependencies
 ============

-These are the dependencies currently used by Pocketcoin Core.
+These are the dependencies currently used by Pocketnet Core.
 You can find instructions for installing them in the `build-*.md` file for your platform.

 | Dependency | Minimum required |
 | --- | --- |